bricenojuliana/AREP-springECI/README.md

 4. **Access Services**:
    - Visit `http://localhost:8080/greet?name=YourName` to see the greeting.
    - Visit `http://localhost:8080/welcome?name=YourName` to see the welcome message.

+## Documentation

+For detailed information on the framework, refer to the [SpringECI Documentation](main/doc/index.html).

 ## Acknowledgments